You are viewing an old version of this wiki. View the latest version.

-1. Hefner were a British indie pop and "urban folk" band fronted by Darren Hayman.
+The other is the Darren Hayman fronted band described below.
+Hefner were a British indie pop and "urban folk" band.
 They were active from about 1996 until 2002; since then they have played together only once, for a tribute to the DJ John Peel, who was a strong supporter of theirs.

-Hefner began as a live band in 1995.
-In 1996 Darren Hayman recorded a tape for Sticky Records (named The Devotion Chamber) on which all instruments were played by Darren himself.
+Hefner began as a live band in 1995 and, after several line up changes, became a solo project of Darren Hayman.
+In 1996 he recorded a tape for Sticky Records (named The Devotion Chamber) on which all instruments were played by Darren himself.
 His friend from art school, Antony Harding, assisted, providing backing vocals.

 The band's first release was in April of 1997 when the 7" single "A Better Friend" was released by Boogle Wonderland.
 The single featured Antony on drums and John Morrison (from Rhatigan) on bass.
 Shortly after the release, the record label Too Pure offered a record deal to Darren, who extended the offer to Antony and John.